 VyprVPN's Windows VPN client looks and feels much like a mobile VPN app: a simple opening window displays your connection state and preferred location, and you can connect or disconnect with a click.

 A capable location picker lists available locations by country and city, includes ping times to give you an idea of distance, and provides a simple Favorites system to save your commonly-used servers.
 Locations are sorted by country initially, but you can also organize them by continent or ping time.

-If we killed an OpenVPN connection the kill switch kicked in instantly, blocking internet traffic, displaying a warning and giving us an option to reconnect.
+If we manually closed an OpenVPN connection the kill switch kicked in instantly, blocking internet traffic, displaying a warning and giving us an option to reconnect.

 That's just the start.
 VyprVPN doesn't just provide its own zero-knowledge VyprDNS service, for instance – you can switch it to any other DNS service you like.
 The client can also automatically connect VyprVPN when you're using untrusted Wi-Fi networks.

-VyprVPN has dropped some of the geekier settings available in the older client (you can't set MTU size any more, for instance), but for the most part, the latest version works very well: it's fast, has a strong set of features and is generally easy to use.
+VyprVPN has dropped some of the geekier settings available in its older client (you can't set MTU size anymore, for instance), but for the most part, the latest version works very well: it's fast, has a strong set of features and is generally easy to use.

 VyprVPN's Android VPN app opens with an identical interface to the Windows build.
 In a tap or two you're able to connect to your nearest server, or choose an alternative from the same location picker as the desktop version.

-The app has very similar settings to the Window version, too: a kill switch, DNS leak protection, startup and auto-reconnect options and the ability to use custom DNS settings.
+The app has very similar settings to the Windows version, too: a kill switch, DNS leak protection, startup and auto-reconnect options, and the ability to use custom DNS settings.